NOAA-ORR-ERD/PyGnome/py_gnome/documentation/source/file_formats/winds.rst

  * The first line lists the station name.
  * The second line lists the station position.
  * The third line provides the units.
+ * The fourth line provides the time zone offset, and optional name for the timezone. e.g. "-8, Pacific Standard Time".
+The name is only informational.

 The data then follows, one line per timestamp, as comma-separated values: